Politics – Our Newest Category

 In our quest to make businesses and products smarter, we continue to see opportunities for expansion.
 One of these areas is in the types of event data we aggregate, cleanse, enrich and rank into the world’s largest single source of intelligent event data.

 Introducing our latest category – Politics – which covers parliamentary and presidential elections, as well as referendums – globally.
-This now takes our category count of real world events from 15 to 16, with more coming soon.

 The name of the category in our API is “politics”.
 No surprises there!

 As with the release of our Terror category, the Politics category has been a widely requested addition to our API.
 And it’s not hard to understand why, with major shifts in political environments around the world and in some of the biggest economies.

 From the widely reported “Trump Slump” to tracking the impact of Brexit politics can trigger significant and long lasting impacts on economies.
 Therefore it’s a natural progression for us to aggregate, cleanse, enrich and rank this event data and make it part of our offering so you don’t have to worry about doing it.